MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 3. Follow the instructions, which include:

-   - copying a generated code
+   - Copying a generated code
-   - selecting enter to open a new browser tab and pasting the code into the text box
+   - Selecting enter to open a new browser tab and pasting the code into the text box
-   - choosing your Azure account from a list
+   - Choosing your Azure account from a list
-   - confirming that you're trying to sign in to Microsoft Azure CLI
+   - Confirming that you're trying to sign in to Microsoft Azure CLI

 4. When successful, the following message is displayed back in the Codespaces tab at the terminal: